sWallyx/macvendorupdate/README.md

 # ToDo list

-* [x] Option for local file, and exit download
-* [x] Automatize virtual enviroment creation
-* [x] Create new install bash script to start the enviroment also
 * [ ] Option to update database and remove the need of empty database
 * [ ] Bash Script for application update